easybuilders/easybuild/docs/Integration_with_GitHub.rst

 Via the ``--from-pr`` command line option (available since EasyBuild v1.13.0), easyconfig files that are added or modified by a particular pull request to the `easybuild-easyconfigs GitHub repository
-<https://github.com/hpcugent/easybuild-easyconfigs>`_ can be used (regardless of whether the pull request is still
+<https://github.com/hpcugent/easybuild-easyconfigs>`_ can be used (regardless of whether the pull request is merged
-open or not).
+or not).

-This can be useful to use easyconfig files that are not available yet in the active EasyBuild installation, or to test new contributions by combining ``--from-pr`` with ``-upload-test-report`` (see :ref:`upload_test_report`).
+This can be useful to employ easyconfig files that are not available yet in the active EasyBuild installation, or to test new contributions by combining ``--from-pr`` with ``-upload-test-report`` (see :ref:`github_upload_test_report`).

 When ``--from-pr`` is used, EasyBuild will download all modified files (easyconfig files and patches) to a temporary directory before processing them.